 From fertile Bavarian landscapes to hip modern cities, Germany is rich with different lifestyles to latch onto.
 You can tap into the cosmopolitan vibes or indulge in outdoor pursuits.
 However, Germany is particularly popular with graduates, who flock to the cities (particularly Berlin) to benefit from the abundance of job opportunities available.
 Whatever draws you to life in Germany, you are in very stable hands.

 The Legatum Institute, a London-based think tank, release their Global Prosperity Index annually.
 The survey ranks the most prosperous countries in the world.
 Many assume prosperity is used in reference to the financial standing of a country and, while this is included, the Legatum Institute considers more factors in its ranking.

 Ranking in 11th place in 2016’s report (out of 149 countries) was Germany.
-This puts India in the bottom 8%, with its rankings for economic quality (5th), natural environment (6th) and safety and security (7th) helping it nudge towards the top 10.
+This puts Germany in the bottom 8%, with its rankings for economic quality (5th), natural environment (6th) and safety and security (7th) helping it nudge towards the top 10.
 Germany’s ranking only fell outside of the top 20 once, receiving 21st place for personal freedom.

 Championed for its job and economic security, as well as its affordable living costs, it is not hard to understand why many move to Germany.
 However, how much does it truly cost to live there?

 Germany is the founding member of the European Union and the Eurozone.
 The country has the largest national economy in Europe and it took over, in early 2017, as the fastest growing G7 economy.
 Experts explain that Germany’s growth is due to consumer spending, which is predicted to fuel further GDP development in 2017.
 Although consumer spending will undoubtedly take a dip, in a nutshell, Germany’s economy is strong and is likely to continue to be for years.